Eledone massyae

 Eledone massyae, the combed octopus, is a small benthic octopus found off the Atlantic coasts of southern South America, particularly Argentina and southern Brazil.

 Description

 The body is rounded and slightly flattened dorso-ventrally.
 The head is narrower than the mantle and separated by a slight constriction.
 The opening in the mantle is very large and the arms are the same length.
 The suckers are small, separated from one another and deeply anchored in the arm.
-The third arm possesses a hypocotyl in the male individuals.
+The third arm possesses a hectocotylus in the male individuals.
 Also in males, other arms have suckers that decrease in number until the tip of the arm.
 After the last sucker are two ranges of papillae that diverge on the sides.
 On female individuals, the arms are not modified.

 Females have a variable size ranging from 24 to 91 mm and males vary between 22 and 80 mm.

 Eledone massyae feeds mostly on macro crustaceans such as crabs from the family Portunidae as well as polychaetes and molluscs.